PrismaLog/PrismaLog.github.io/index.md

 PrismaLog has been intentionally reduced to a few features.
 Reporting, analytics, invoicing, scheduling and many other tasks can be done with the exported data in other applications.

 With PrismaLog, the focus is on the simplest possible time recording with a clearly defined specification of a 3-level hierarchy.
 First the projects are defined, then the stories and then the tasks.
-Any number of log entries can then be created for each task.
+Under this hierarchy, as many log entries as desired will be created for each task.

 Introduction
 ------------